-The Trust ensures that regular audits are carried out to monitor the environment and hand hygiene audit results are presented to the infection control committee each month.
+The Trust ensures that regular audits are carried out to monitor the environmental cleanliness and staff compliance with hand hygiene.
+The audits are presented at the infection prevention and control meeting.

 Keeping the environment clean helps to reduce the risk of infection and creates a more pleasant setting for patients, staff and visitors.